cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 | toBeEmptyDOMNode | [none] |
 | toBeRequired | [none] |

 The `expect` function contains a number of matcher functions that check on function calls (like `expect(foo).toBeCalled()`).
 Those will not work with `fresh-testing-library` because they require a mock function that uses a custom loader (what Jest uses) not allowed in Deno.
-There is a `testing/mock.ts` module in the Deno standard library that can be used for mocking functions> It contains its own asserts (like `assertSpyCall`).
+There is a `testing/mock.ts` module in the Deno standard library that can be used for mocking functions.
+It contains its own asserts (like `assertSpyCall`).

 Here's a simple example how to use `expect` with `fresh-testing-library`:
 ```ts